Covariant functors commuting with direct limits: Direct limits of modules

-In this part of this work, we review the definitions about direct and inverse system of modules, as well as some basic results concerning to them and the notation that will be used in the sequel.
+We start by reviewing some definitions about direct system of modules, as well as some basic results and the notation that will be used in the sequel.
+Throughout this work we consider \emph{left} $\Lambda$-modules.